ahoorn373/img-100/README.md

 ## How to setup a lab or assignment
 This course has labs and assignments that should be started from the designated templates.
 This can be done by following these steps:

 1. Download the ZIP of this repository and extract it to a good place to work from on your computer.
+It will need to be somewhere in the "HTDOCS" folder to run PHP.

 ![Image of Download](https://raw.githubusercontent.com/chris-geelhoed/img-100/master/readme-assets/download.png)